Ice Maker Frozen Fill Tube Repair – Whirlpool WRF555SDFZ French Door Refrigerator

 Step 1: Access the Ice Maker

-Remove all ice from the ice maker bin and pull the bin completely out of the Whirlpool WRF555SDFZ freezer compartment.
-Locate the ice maker unit mounted on the left wall of the freezer.
+First, remove all the ice from the ice maker bin and pull it completely out of the freezer compartment.
+Next, locate the ice maker unit mounted on the left wall of the freezer.
 Remove the ice maker cover by lifting the wire bail arm to the up position and pulling the front cover forward and down.
 You’ll see the ice mold, fill cup, and the clear plastic fill tube extending down from above.

 Step 2: Disconnect Power and Water

-Locate the ice maker wire harness connector on the left side of the freezer wall, approximately 8 inches above the ice maker unit.
-The connector has a blue plastic housing with 4 wires (typically red, black, white, and yellow).
+Find the ice maker wire harness connector on the left side of the freezer wall, about 8 inches above the ice maker unit.
+This connector has a blue plastic housing with 4 wires (usually red, black, white, and yellow).
 Press the locking tab and disconnect the harness.
-Next, trace the water line from the fill tube to where it connects to the main water supply line in the upper left corner of the freezer compartment behind the air duct.
+Then, trace the water line from the fill tube to where it connects to the main water supply line in the upper left corner of the freezer compartment behind the air duct.

 Step 3: Remove the Ice Maker Unit

-Remove the three Phillips head screws securing the ice maker to the freezer wall.
+Remove the three Phillips head screws that secure the ice maker to the freezer wall.
 These screws are located at the top-left, top-right, and bottom-center of the mounting bracket.
-Carefully pull the ice maker unit forward approximately 3 inches to access the fill tube connection at the rear.
-Support the weight of the unit as you work – it weighs approximately 8 pounds.
+Carefully pull the ice maker unit forward about 3 inches to access the fill tube connection at the rear.
+Remember to support the weight of the unit as you work—it weighs around 8 pounds.

 Step 4: Examine the Fill Tube

 Using your flashlight, inspect the clear plastic fill tube that runs from the water inlet valve above down to the fill cup.
-Look for ice buildup, cracks, or disconnections.
-The tube should have a slight downward slope and measure approximately 1/4 inch in inner diameter.
-Take note of how the tube is routed and secured with plastic clips to the freezer wall.
+Look for any ice buildup, cracks, or disconnections.
+The tube should have a slight downward slope and measure about 1/4 inch in inner diameter.
+Make a note of how the tube is routed and secured with plastic clips to the freezer wall.

 Step 5: Thaw the Frozen Tube

-Use a hair dryer on low heat setting to carefully thaw any ice in the fill tube.
-Hold the dryer 6-8 inches away from the tube and move it continuously to avoid melting the plastic.
-This process typically takes 5-10 minutes.
-You may hear water dripping as the ice melts.
-Place towels beneath the work area to catch melting water.
+Utilize a hair dryer set on low heat to carefully thaw any ice in the fill tube.
+Hold the dryer 6-8 inches away from the tube, moving it around to avoid melting the plastic.
+This process usually takes about 5-10 minutes, and you might hear water dripping as the ice melts—so have towels ready to catch the melting water.

 Step 6: Disconnect and Remove the Fill Tube

 At the top connection point, squeeze the plastic retaining ring and pull the fill tube straight down to disconnect it from the water inlet valve.
-At the bottom, the tube connects to the fill cup with a press-fit connection – pull firmly to separate.
-Remove the old tube completely, noting the routing path through the clips attached to the freezer wall.
+At the bottom, the tube connects to the fill cup with a press-fit connection—pull firmly to separate it.
+Remove the old tube completely, taking note of its routing path through the clips attached to the freezer wall.

 Step 7: Install the New Fill Tube

 Route the new fill tube through the same clips and pathway as the original.
-Ensure the tube has a gradual downward slope without any kinks or loops that could trap water.
+Ensure that it has a gradual downward slope and doesn’t have any kinks or loops that could trap water.
 Connect the top end to the water inlet valve by pushing firmly until you hear the retaining ring click into place.
-Connect the bottom end to the fill cup with firm pressure until fully seated.
+Then, attach the bottom end to the fill cup with firm pressure until it is fully seated.

 Step 8: Add Insulation

 Wrap the fill tube with the insulation foam, particularly in the upper 12 inches where it’s most exposed to air circulation.
 Secure the insulation with small zip ties or electrical tape every 4 inches.
-This prevents condensation from forming on the tube exterior and subsequently freezing.
+This will help prevent condensation from forming on the tube exterior and freezing.

 Step 9: Test Water Flow

-Before reassembling everything, reconnect the water supply and electrical connections temporarily.
-Press the test button on the ice maker (small button on the side of the unit) and observe water flow through the new tube.
-You should see a steady stream for approximately 6-8 seconds filling the ice mold to about 1/8 inch depth.
+Before you reassemble everything, temporarily reconnect the water supply and electrical connections.
+Press the test button on the ice maker (the small button on the side of the unit) and observe the water flow through the new tube.
+You should see a steady stream filling the ice mold to about 1/8 inch depth for approximately 6-8 seconds.

 Step 10: Reinstall the Ice Maker

-Position the ice maker unit back against the freezer wall, ensuring all wiring and tubing is properly routed and not pinched.
-Secure with the three original Phillips head screws, tightening them snug but not overtightened.
+Position the ice maker unit back against the freezer wall, ensuring that all wiring and tubing is properly routed and not pinched.
+Secure it with the three original Phillips head screws, tightening them snugly but not overtightening.
 Reconnect the 4-wire electrical harness until the blue connector clicks securely into place.

 Step 11: Final Testing and Calibration

-Replace the ice maker cover and lower the wire bail arm to the down position.
-Set your Whirlpool WRF555SDFZ freezer temperature to 0°F and allow 24 hours for the first batch of ice.
-Monitor the first few cycles to ensure proper fill levels and cube formation.
+Replace the ice maker cover and lower the wire bail arm back down.
+Set your Whirlpool WRF555SDFZ freezer temperature to 0°F and allow 24 hours for the first batch of ice to form.
+Keep an eye on the first few cycles to ensure proper fill levels and cube formation.

 Troubleshooting

-• If ice continues to form in the fill tube, check freezer door seals for proper sealing and verify freezer temperature is maintaining 0°F consistently
+- If ice continues to form in the fill tube, check the freezer door seals for proper sealing and verify that the freezer temperature is maintaining 0°F consistently.

-• If water doesn’t flow during testing, verify water supply is turned on and check for kinked lines or clogged inlet valve filter
+- If water doesn’t flow during testing, verify that the water supply is turned on and check for kinked lines or a clogged inlet valve filter.

-• If ice maker doesn’t cycle, use multimeter to test for 120V AC at the electrical harness connector between red and white wires
+- If the ice maker doesn’t cycle, use a multimeter to test for 120V AC at the electrical harness connector between the red and white wires.

-• If cubes are still hollow or small, check that the fill cup is properly aligned and not cracked or damaged
+- If cubes are still hollow or small, ensure that the fill cup is properly aligned and not cracked or damaged.

 When to Call a Professional

-• If you’re uncomfortable working with water lines under pressure or 120V electrical connections in wet conditions
+- If you feel uneasy working with water lines under pressure or 120V electrical connections in wet conditions.

 Recommended Parts & Tools